vaticvision/zw-python-selenium-demo/README.md

 Alternatively, if you would like to not have to set environment variables, you can enter the needed information under the before_all function in /zw-python-selenium-demo/features/environment.py

+Webdriver:
+This demo assuems that you have chromedirver and that you have the location of your chromedriver set in your system path.

 ## Running tests:
 Run all tests outlined in /zw-python-selenium-demo/features/*.feature sequentially.
 From the root of the project, run:

 > behave